niuus/Snes9xRX/README.md

 You can specify a different default directory to load games from (Settings -> Saving & Loading -> Load Folder), or simply navigate to another one by pressing on "Up One Level", going back as far as the Device Selection.
-It will autosave that directory for you if you happen to load any ROM from there.
+It will autosave the current directory for you, if you happen to load any ROM from it.
 To launch a game (which can be either uncompressed or inside a ZIP archive) simply click on the title and it will load.
 In the case of 7z compressed files, you will be presented first with a list of all the supported games inside the archive.